 Figure out why your video’s upload date and publish date are different

 - Upload date: The date you uploaded your video.
-Shows next to your video on your Videos page.
+Shows next to your private or unlisted video on your Content page.

 - Publish date: The date your video became public.
-Shows beneath your live video and is always in Pacific Standard Time (PST).
+Shows beneath your live video and is set to Pacific Standard Time (PST).

 These two dates can be different if you uploaded your video as private or unlisted, and made it public later.